 Pollo alla cacciatore is a traditional Italian hunter-style stew.
 This was inspired by my trip to Italy in 2012, travelling through the rolling hills of Tuscany.
 The hunters of Southern Italy would eat this at the end of a long, bitterly cold November day and I suspect it would be made from rabbits rather than chicken.
 There are many variations of this recipe depending on which region of Italy you are making it, but it always combines the harvests of the forests with herbs, wine, tomatoes and mushrooms.
 Our version is made from marinated chicken braised with country vegetables amply flavoured with tomatoes, mustard and parmesan cheese.
 Portobello mushrooms add an intense earthy flavour and meaty chew, while sage gives a mellow woodsy flavour.
 Truly a hunter’s fare and perfect for the cool December weather!

-Many of you love our Prawn Bit-sque, the SouperChef Special that makes a special appearance on our menu every Christmas.
-This year, we have used lobsters instead of prawns, because Christmas deserves a little more!
+Some customers tell me the very taste of this SouperChef Special reminds them of Christmas.
+We are souper stoked to be part of your Christmas traditions!
 People say cooking is a labour of love, and I really couldn’t agree more.
-This has to be the one of the most labourious soups I have ever made, but also one of the most satisfying!
-I used the age-old method with no short cuts and added in some extra steps myself to ensure I milked every drop of lobster essence there was from the shells.
-This is truly a beautiful, deeply flavoured bisque with lobster bits (hence the coining of the word ‘bit-sque’)!
-I sincerely hope that you love this soup and can taste the hard work, effort and the copious amounts of lobsters used in the making of this bit-sque!
+This has to be the one of the most labourious soup I have ever made, but also one of the most satisfying.
+I used the age-old method with no short cuts and added in some extra steps myself to ensure I milked every drop of prawn essence there was from the shells.
+To cut the long story short, this is a beautifully made bisque with prawn bits (hence the coining of the word ‘bit-sque’).
+I sincerely hope you love this soup and can taste the hard work, effort and the copious amounts of huge prawns used in the making of this bit-sque!